-By implementing a differentiated and modified national curriculum, it is intended that Aurora Wilden View School will:
+By implementing a differentiated and modified national curriculum and through a broad range of qualification levels, it is intended that Aurora Cedars School will:

-- Allow all pupils to make progress from their individual starting points. - Optimise the communication skills of all pupils. - Cater for the specific needs and learning difficulties of individual pupils as described in their EHCPs, by providing teaching and learning opportunities at an appropriate level. - Engage pupils' interests in personal development and encourage learning. - Create a positive learning environment where pupils can work safely. - Allow pupils to interact and learn from each other. - Allow all pupils to reach their full potential and achieve their own personal success. - Give pupils opportunities to develop their key skills. - Prepare our learners for their next stage in education, employment, and life.
+- Allow all pupils to make progress from their individual starting points. - Optimise the communication skills of all pupils. - Cater for the specific needs and learning difficulties of individual pupils as described in their EHCPs, by providing teaching and learning opportunities at an appropriate level. - Engage pupils' interests in personal development and encourage learning - Create a positive learning environment where pupils can work safely. - Allow pupils to interact and learn from each other. - Allow all pupils to reach their full potential and achieve their own personal success. - Give pupils opportunities to develop their key skills. - Prepare our learners for their next stage in education, employment and life - Promote independent choices around learning and independent study through AQA Awards

-We will see the impact of our 3 learning intentions in the following way:
+We should see the impact of our 3 learning intentions in the following way:

-Impact 1 - A Sense of Self
+Intention 1 - A Sense of Self

-Pupils have a positive self-image, high well-being and engagement and can relate well to members of the school community.
-They take pride in themselves, their learning, and the school environment.
+Pupils have a positive self-image, high well-being and engagement and are able to relate well to members of the school community.
+They take pride in themselves, their learning and the school environment.
 Pupils demonstrate incremental progress in their subject knowledge, skills and understanding.
-They can retain and apply this over time and in different contexts.
+They are able to retain and apply this over time and in different contexts.
 Pupils require reduced levels of support to access their leaning and their fluency and accuracy is improved.

-Impact 2 - A sense of others
+Intention 2 - A sense of others

 Pupils are active participants in their learning and are keen to work with others.
-They understand equity and can accept and promote inclusion, championing our school values of caring, collaboration and trust when interacting with others.
+They understand equity and are able to accept and promote inclusion, championing our school values of caring, collaboration and trust when interacting with others.

-Impact 3 - A sense of our world
+Intention 3 - A sense of our world

 Pupils are engaged in their learning in all aspects of the curriculum and talk with enthusiasm about experiences they have taken part in.
-They access their learning in a variety of environments and can apply their knowledge and skills accordingly.
-Pupils are ready to transition to their next stage of learning/independence as a responsible citizen, taking with them the Aurora Values.
+They access their learning in a variety of environments and are able to apply their knowledge and skills accordingly.
+Pupils are ready to transition to their next stage of learning/ independence as a responsible citizen, taking with them the Aurora Values.